24,000 new jobs could be funded this Australia Day

 “Starting and growing a business is hard,” says Jane Lu, CEO of Showpo.
 “Getting finance was difficult.”

-She also says that the decision to spend money overseas is not just the fault of the consumer.
+Many Australian businesses lose out to overseas competition as we've seen in the results of a survey conducted by Marks Sattin.
+But she says that the decision to spend money overseas is not just the fault of the consumer.

 “I think sometimes not enough care goes into customer happiness and customer retention by traditional businesses compared to customer acquisition and sales,” Lu says.